intfrr/intfrr.github.io/_posts/2015-11-29-ionic-setup-on-osx.md

 ---
 layout: post
 title: "Ionic setup on OSX 10.11 with android and ios emulators and zsh"
+description: "Learning to setup on OSX 10.11 with android and ios emulators and zsh"
 category: lessons
 tagline: "Developer lessons"
 tags: [[tutorial]]